 - Business Title

-After the position is created, the job will be sent to UBC's compensation team for classification (required for M&P roles), then to our finance team for budget approval.
+After the position is created and a position description is written, the job will be sent to UBC's compensation team for classification (required for M&P roles), then to your finance team for budget approval.

 Once these steps have been finalized, you can open the position for the recruitment/hiring process.